2122-3bhitm-itp/02-project-uno/README.md

 [docs](https://2122-3bhitm-itp.github.io/02-quiz/asciidocs/)

-A school project which implements the game UNO with the help of Java
+A school project which implements a simple question game with JavaFX

 ## Team